DIY Mirror Frame for a Builder-Grade Bathroom

 - Center this 4 1/2' piece above the mirror and anchor it into the wall using the 3" wood screws.
 Use the stud finder again to make sure you go into the wood studs.

-- Begin assembling the frame.
+- Begin assembly.
 Using a Kreg Jig, drill a pilot hole for the attachment screw in the center of one of the pieces at each join (it doesn't matter which one).

 - Working one corner at a time, add glue to the edges of the wood.